jbriales/lifelogger/README.rst

        lifelogger now "Started lifelogger"

    You’ll need to click through and accept the app on your Google account.
-After saying yes, switch back to the terminal and you should
+After saying yes, switch back to the terminal and you should:
-   see:

    .. code-block:: sh